Life Insurance with Gout.

-Frequent “gout” attacks combined with poor or no management of this condition can lead to some pretty serious consequences which is why we wanted to take a moment and discuss exactly what Gout is as well as discuss some of the serious consequences that can occur so that we can all have a better understanding of “why” a life insurance company is likely to “care” if you have been diagnosed with it in the past.
+Frequent “gout” attacks combined with poor or no management of this condition can lead to some pretty serious consequences.
+Which is why we wanted to take a moment and discuss what Gout is.
+As well as discuss some of the serious consequences that can occur so that we can all have a better understanding of “why” a life insurance company is likely to “care” if you have been diagnosed with it in the past.

 Symptoms may include:

 - Sudden and severe joint pain,

 - Redness and swelling of the joints,